stevensotelo/aeps_platform_docs/docs/source/web-administrator-forms.rst

 - Manage forms
 - Manage blocks
 - Manage questions
-- Set rules for validating questions
+- Set options and rules for validating questions

 .. caution::
   It our context a **form** is the set of questions that can change for each crop's production event.